Stacy Brown-Philpot

 Stacy Brown-Philpot is the former CEO of TaskRabbit and a member of the Board of Directors of Noom, HP Inc and Nordstrom.

 Education

 Brown-Philpot is from Detroit, Michigan.
 She received a B.S. from the Wharton School of Business and an M.B.A. from Stanford University.

 Career

 Brown-Philpot began working at Google in 2003.
 Prior to joining TaskRabbit, she was at Google for almost 10 years.
 Brown-Philpot had moved from San Francisco Bay Area to Hyderabad, India to head Google's online sales and operations.
 In 2015, Brown-Philpot was selected for Fortune's 40 Under 40 ranking of the most significant young people in business.

-Brown-Philpot is the CEO of TaskRabbit, and a member of the Board of Directors of Noom and HP Inc. The Financial Times has noted she is a "rare example of a black, female chief executive in the tech industry."
+Brown-Philpot was the CEO of TaskRabbit, and a member of the Board of Directors of Noom and HP Inc. The Financial Times has noted she is a "rare example of a black, female chief executive in the tech industry."
+In August 2020, Brown-Philpot resigned as CEO.